The Gods Must Be Crazy: Controversies

-The Gods Must Be Crazy attracted criticism for its perpetuation of racial stereotypes and ignorance of discrimination and apartheid in South Africa.
+The Gods Must Be Crazy attracted criticism for its perpetuation of racial stereotypes and ignorance of discrimination and segregation (apartheid) in South Africa.
 In the U.S., the film was reportedly picketed by the National Conference of Black Lawyers and other anti-apartheid groups when it screened at the 68th Street Playhouse in New York City.

-Accusations of patronization
+Accusations of patronisation

-Both New York Times critic Vincent Canby and author Josef Gugler called the film "patronizing" towards the San people.
+Both New York Times critic Vincent Canby and author Josef Gugler called the film "patronising" towards the San people.
 Canby wrote that the San in the film "are seen to be frightfully quaint if not downright cute", and compared the film's narrator's statement that the San "must be the most contented people in the world" to "exactly the sort of thing that Mussolini might have said when he got those trains running on time".
-Gugler considered both the film's narrator and the character of Mpudi condescending, writing that "even if Mpudi feels for the San people, he is just as patronizing as the narrator: 'They are the sweetest little buggers.
-In response to accusations of patronization, Uys said that "I don't think the film is patronizing.
-When the Bushman is with us in the city, I do patronize him, because he's stupid.
-But in the desert, he patronizes me, because I'm stupid and he's brilliant".
+Gugler considered both the film's narrator and the character of Mpudi condescending, writing that "even if Mpudi feels for the San people, he is just as patronising as the narrator: 'They are the sweetest little buggers.
+In response to accusations of patronisation, Uys said that "I don't think the film is patronising.
+When the Bushman is with us in the city, I do patronise him, because he's stupid.
+But in the desert, he patronises me, because I'm stupid and he's brilliant".